tschm/PandasMongoDB/README.md

 We store essentially only links to files in the database.
 We rely here on a technology called GridFS.
 All of this happens in the background and is abstracted away using the FileField of MongoEngine.

-We offer only a tiny subset of the arctic project but provide a very lightweight solution.
+We offer only a tiny subset of the arctic project in this lightweight solution.
-We should also admit that the arctic project is doing all sorts of clever compression with the Streams it creates.